-Hair must be kept neat and tidy at all times and be off the face.
+Hair must be kept neat and tidy at all times and be off the face using clips and a headband if necessary.
 Shoulder length hair or longer is to be tied back with plain navy blue hair ties and/or ribbons.
 Brown and black clips can be used.
 Colouring hair is strongly discouraged.

 General expectations – Monday to Thursday inclusive:

 Years 1 – 3 – Approximately 15 – 20 minutes per night

 Years 4 – 6 – Approximately 20 – 30 minutes per night

 Years 7 – 8 – Approximately 30 – 40 minutes per night

 Girls are placed in houses run by a house captain and deputy house captain.
 These are all named after previous principals.

 House Captains and deputies run the assemblies, lead weekly house meetings and take a special interest in the girls in their house.
 They also organise an annual house picnic in March.
 This is for the girls only.